• Skip to primary navigation

 collage of two pictures of chocolate glaze in a bowl and a glazed cake.

-• Always use a digital kitchen scale in baking; it guarantees the best results.
-For example, I measured the flour needed for this recipe and indicated the amount of butter in sticks, but I still recommend using the metric system; it’s more accurate.
+Measurements: Always use a digital kitchen scale (the Amazon affiliate link opens in a new tab) in baking; it guarantees the best results.
+For example, I measured the flour needed for this recipe in cups as well, but I still recommend using the metric system; it’s more accurate.

-• Bake the cake immediately after stirring the batter.
+Bake the Bailey's Irish cream chocolate cake immediately after stirring the batter.
 Ensure the oven is preheated and the baking tin is already prepared.
 If the batter waits for the oven to get hot, the baking powder will lose power, and the batter won’t rise.
 Never place the batter in an oven that hasn’t reached the right temperature.

 slice of moist chocolate cake on a black background.